Freskoko/CycleTrafficWeather/INF161report.md

 3. DecisionTreeRegressor: *Tree based prediction* DecisionTreeRegressor RMSE:26.725

-This model is not doing half bad when compared to RandomForestRegressor but it may be overfitting to the trainig data, creating many specific "rules", which are not valid anymore for unseen data.
+This model is not doing half bad when compared to RandomForestRegressor, but it may be overfitting to the trainig data, creating many specific "rules", which are not valid anymore for unseen data.

 4. GradientBoostingRegressor: *Ensamble boosting model* GradientBoostingRegressor RMSE:27.312

+#TODO CHANGE THIS FORMULATION

-This model is not doing half bad when compared to RandomForestRegressor This model works buy building trees one at a time, where each new tree helps to correct the mistakes made by the previously trained tree.
+This model is not doing half bad when compared to RandomForestRegressor.
+This model works buy building trees one at a time, where each new tree helps to correct the mistakes made by the previously trained tree.
 This model may struggle since the data has a large variance in traffic, for example when looking at max and min cyclists for a given hour.

 5. RandomForestRegressor: *Ensamble model* RandomForestRegressor RMSE:22.723